-We’ve got five Europa League predictions from Thursday night’s last-16 first-leg games and are hoping to land a near-83/1 acca if they all come in.
+We’ve got five Europa League predictions from Thursday’s second-leg matches and will land a near-11/1 acca if they all come in.

-Don’t worry if one of the legs lets you down because bwin’s five-team Acca Insurance ensures we refund minimum £5 stakes as a Free Bet up to £25 when a five-fold is placed on the same day and a single selection goes astray.
+Don’t worry if one of the legs falters because bwin’s five-team Acca Insurance ensures we refund minimum £5 stakes as a Free Bet up to £25 when a five-fold is placed on the same day and a single selection goes astray.

-Also, watch out for bwin’s Enhanced Accas, with price boosts provided on a number of popular combinations.
+Also, don’t forget to watch out for bwin’s Enhanced Accas, with price boosts provided on a number of popular combinations from all competitions.

 Arsenal to beat Benfica @ 17/20

 The Gunners were the better team in last week’s 1-1 draw in Rome and are taken to come out on top in the second leg in Greece.
 Bukayo Saka’s sixth goal of the season cancelled out Pizzi’s penalty when these sides met at Stadio Olimpico, but Arsenal really should have claimed victory, with captain Pierre-Emerick Aubameyang surprisingly wasting a number of good chances.
 Saka said: “We felt like we had the game in our hands from start to finish, we dominated them and we just needed to put our chances away.”